orvn/crc32-js/README.md

-# JS CRC32 (and CRC16)
+# CRC32 (and CRC16) in JS

 <img src="/assets/images/graph-image.png" alt="package graph image" width="500">

-A Javascript CRC checksum or hashing implementation that yields the same result as C and PHP CRC functions.
+A better Javascript CRC checksum or hashing implementation that yields the same result as C and PHP CRC functions.

 ## Purpose